Everybody gets angry from time to time, but how you respond to your anger can make an enormous difference.

 How can we manage our anger?

 When people communicate with anger, responses are usually angry, defensive or critical; none of which help to resolve the problem or soothe the anger.
-Researchers4 who have studied married couples have identified that those able to communicate their anger respectfully are better able to find a solution to the problem.
+Learning how to manage anger through staying calm and communicating our emotions is the key.
+Researchers who have studied married couples have identified that those able to communicate their anger respectfully are better able to find a solution to the problem.

-Extensive research5 into effective management of anger by Sandra Thomas has found four ways of effectively managing anger:
+Extensive research into effective management of anger by Sandra Thomas has found four ways of effectively managing anger:

 1. Relax your body